AGUA HEDIONDA LAGOON FOUNDATION / FOUNDATION

 Lisa Cannon-Rodman, Chief Executive Officer

-Lisa has been a part of the Agua Hedionda Lagoon Foundation team for 10 years with decades of business development experience, raising funds, building relationships, and developing markets in various settings.
-She holds a B.A. in Communication from California State University, San Marcos.
-A Carlsbad resident since 1983, Lisa is passionate about building awareness of Carlsbad's most unique lagoon, "The People's Lagoon".
-Lisa is the Fund Development Chair of Hospice of the North Coast Board of Directors, a member of North County Philanthropic Council Programs Committee, a member of Oceanside-Carlsbad Soroptimist, a Past President of Carlsbad Hi-Noon Rotary and current member, President of the Quarter 2020-2021, Past Co-Chair for the Carlsbad Chamber of Commerce Green Business Committee, Past Carlsbad Planning Commissioner, and served 12 years as Carlsbad Unified School District School Board Trustee.
+Lisa is the Chair of Hospice of the North Coast Board of Directors, a member of Oceanside-Carlsbad Soroptimist as a delegate and Chair of District 2 in Public Awareness, a Past President of Carlsbad Hi-Noon Rotary, President of the Quarter 2020-2021, and a current member of Carlsbad Rotary holding the position of social chair, Past Co-Chair for the Carlsbad Chamber of Commerce Green Business Committee, Past Carlsbad Planning Commissioner, and served 12 years as Carlsbad Unified School District School Board Trustee.
 She was named Woman of the Year 2019 in Senate district 36.
-She has been married for 39 years and both sons graduated from UC Berkeley.
+In 2021 Lisa was awarded Citizen of the Year by Carlsbad City Council.
+She has been married to her amazing husband Terrell Rodman for 42 years and both sons Spencer and Preston graduated from UC Berkeley(2010; 2015).
+Her youngest met his new bride at UCB and they married on 7-11-21 in Corfu Greece.
+Go Bears!

 Samantha Richter, Chief Operations Officer

-Samantha has been with the AHLF team for 7 years, graduating from the University of Alabama in 2013 with a B.S. degree in Biology and Marine Science.
+Samantha has been with the AHLF team since September of 2013, graduating from the University of Alabama earlier in 2013 with a B.S. degree in Biology and Marine Science.
 Samantha has previous experience in research, operations, and tutoring, and currently oversees operational functions at the Lagoon Foundation.
 Growing up in Vista, she developed a passion for the ocean and the natural environment and continues to advocate and educate people about this natural resource near her home town.
 Samantha completed her certificate degree in non-profit management through the University of San Diego, is a previous secretary of the Carlsbad Chamber of Commerce's Education Committee, and currently sits on the Carlsbad Chamber of Commerce's Green Business Committee.
-She is also a member of the Carlsbad Hi-Noon Rotary Club, awarded Rookie of the Year in the 2019-2020 year.
+She is also a member of the Carlsbad Hi-Noon Rotary Club, awarded Rookie of the Year in the 2019-2020 year, and the current programs chair.
+Samantha is a member of the 2022 class of Leadership North County through California State University at San Marcos.

 Emily Bonds, Director of Education